The British Crown Jewels are priceless. Maverick Colonel Thomas Blood's attempt to steal them in 1671 is proof that cheek can pay well.

 Speculation arose that the king feared that Blood's notoriety would encourage attempts on his royal life and properties and risk uprisings.
 Another theory was that Charles II was involved in the crime.
 He faced a financial crisis because of the escalating costs of the Anglo-Dutch Wars and had the theft been successful it could have boosted the royal coffers somehow.
 Neither claim was confirmed nor denied.

 Suspicion, Even After Death

-Such was the general distrust of Blood that after his 24th August 1680 death, his body was reputedly exhumed from St. Margaret’s in Westminster, London to prove that he was truly dead and buried there.
+He died on the 24th August 1680 and his body was exhumed from St. Margaret’s in Westminster, London to prove that he really was dead and not in hiding.

 His epitaph read, “Here lies the man who hath boldly ran thru more villanies than England ever knew.”
 He was reburied at St. Andrew's in Hornchurch in Essex.
 His grave is marked by no words, just a weathered skull and cross bones.

 - Colonel Blood and the Theft of the Crown Jewels

 - The History Press | Colonel Blood and the Crown Jewels

 How four armed men headed by audacious Irishman Colonel Thomas Blood walked into the Tower of London and stole some of the Crown Jewels on 9 May 1671.

 - Lesser Known, but Intriguing Historic Criminals

 - Thomas Blood: The Man Who Stole the Crown Jewels | Ancient Origins